MurrayEfford/secrdesignapp/readme.md

 ### Usage

-Click this link to run [secrdesignapp](https://www.stats.otago.ac.nz/secrdesignapp) version 2.0 in your web browser from a University of Otago server without installing it locally.
+Click this link to run [secrdesignapp](https://murrayefford.shinyapps.io/secrdesignapp/) version 2.0 in your web browser without installing it locally.

-As of November 2025, there is some unexplained 'stickiness' of the interface there (for faster rendering, click on the array plot or another Results tab).
+Another source is [secrdesignapp](https://www.stats.otago.ac.nz/secrdesignapp) on a University of Otago server, but there is currently (November 2025) some unexplained 'stickiness' of that interface (for faster rendering, click on the array plot or another Results tab).

 It may be better to run **secrdesignapp** on your own machine as described below.
-Simulations may run faster, you can install the latest the GitHub version, and that avoids a limit to the number of simultaneous users on the server.
+Simulations may run faster, you can install the latest the GitHub version, and running locally avoids any limits that may be imposed by the server (e.g., number of simultaneous users).

 To run in a local R session directly from GitHub, paste and run this code at the R command prompt: